 F is for Fonts

-We’ve already looked at the importance of design (see D if you missed it), and choice of font or typeface is a crucial element of this.
-In many cases this will be down to the designer, but when you make your living stringing words together, it’s useful to have an idea of how different fonts affect readers so that you can make the most impact.
+We’ve already looked at the importance of design (see D if you missed it), and the choice of font or typeface is a crucial element of this.
+In many cases, this will be down to the designer, but when you make your living stringing words together, it’s useful to have an idea of how different fonts affect readers so that you can make the most impact.
 Let Dave explain more (and before you shout at me about the difference between typography and fonts, respect the need to populate and balance the A-Z – I know…).

 F is also for

 - Feedback.
 Giving and receiving feedback are both art forms.
 They are skills we can learn and improve on.
 I’ve put together some pointers for giving constructive, helpful feedback.

 - Formula.
 There are lots of these out there, and although I don’t think they’re the be-all-and-end-all, they do have their place.
 For AIDA, PAS, the 4 P’s and way more formula options than you could ever wish for, check out this post from CopyHackers.

 This is a tricky one.
 Some grammar rules are hard and fast, others are not (even if some people think they are).
 The trick is to understand the rules and to know which ones you can play around with.
 The advent of the internet has led to a softening of what’s acceptable in written copy.
 Depending on your target audience, you might bend some of those rules more than others.
 Or you might throw the rulebook out altogether.
 There are lots of rules out there, but let’s see what Amy has to say about the dreaded apostrophe.

 - Gut.
 Listen to yours.
 Yes, planning is really important as a small business or freelancer, but listening to what feels right is also really valuable.
 Listen to your gut on business decisions, picking clients, and even on the tone of your copy.
 Just don’t listen to it when it’s getting stuck in on imposter syndrome.